 Surface Water Treatment Rule Water systems that use surface water as their drinking water source are required to provide filtration and disinfection water treatment.
 The treatment processes are monitored throughout each day, and reported monthly to the State.
-Table 10 outlines the Surface Water Treatment Rule violations for 2017.
-Three water systems exceeded the turbidity standards for treatment technique.
+Table 10 outlines the Surface Water Treatment Rule violations for 2018.
+One water system exceeded the 0.3 NTU turbidity standard for treatment technique.
 Maryland does not have any water systems that are approved to use an unfiltered surface water source.